idleberg/Bootstrap-Listr/README.md

 ### Font Awesome

-To display icons based on file-types, you can enable [Font Awesome](http://fortawesome.github.io/Font-Awesome/) support.
+Rather than using generic icons, you can enable [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for file-specific icons.
 Note that this will require extra resources, hence increase the load time.

 ### Theming